PostHog/posthog.com/contents/handbook/product/product-manager-role.md

 ## How do they act?

-* **Accelerating** - They're always looking for opportunities push the team to ship faster, more impact and high quality
+* **Accelerating** - They're always looking for opportunities push the team to ship faster, with more impact and high quality
 * **Empowering** - They empower others to make great decisions and elevate their ambition through context and coaching
 * **Thoughtful** - Deeply consider the implications and motivations of product decisions and tailor their approach to get the most out of every team member